dominik-ilja/icon-web-font/README.md

 - [ ] Look into library [svgicons2svgfont](https://github.com/nfroidure/svgicons2svgfont)
 - [x] Update script to automatically create the dist folder if it doesn't exist
 - [x] Have it loop over each folder within icons

+## Notes

+We simply need to create a part of the application that generates the web font.
+We don't need to worry about anything that comes before it.